Thank you! Our expert will call you shortly.

 Badrinath (Main Badri)

-This temple is also a part of the main Char Dham yatra, Chota Char Dham yatra, and Do Dham yatra of Uttarakhand, which consists of the Kedarnath trip and Badrinath temple darshan.
+This temple is also a part of the main char dham yatra, Chota Char dham yatra, and Do dham yatra of Uttarakhand, which consists of the Kedarnath trip and Badrinath temple darshan.
 This temple is called the temple of Satyuga, and it is believed that in Satyuga, lord Vishnu used to meet all the devotees in person, but in the Treta and Dwapar yuga, he used to meet the devotees with a certain level of attainment.
 Now in Badrinath, it is mostly considered to be the door of Salvation.
 It is popularly said that, "जो जाए बदरी, वो ना आए ओदरी" which means all those who visit to Badrinath temple will get rid of the cycle of birth and death and attain salvation.
-If you are also planning to visit to Badrinath temple, then you can visit our package for the Do Dham temples or the 4 Dham trip package with Manchala Mushafir for the best experience.
+If you are also planning to visit to Badrinath temple, then you can visit our package for Do dham temples or 4 Dham trip package with Manchala Mushafir for the best experience.

 Adi Badri